ZeroDeth/derekkedziora.github.io/_posts/2017-01-09-tools-to-study-english-independently.md

 ## Use Data to Answer Your Questions

 The era of big data offers language learners some great tools.
-Can't remember whether traffic is heavy or tough in English? <a href="https://books.google.com/ngrams" target="_blank">Google Ngrams</a> makes the answer painfully obvious. <a href="http://www.netspeak.org" target="_blank">Netspeak</a> allows you to do complex and open-ended searches.
+Can't remember whether traffic is heavy or tough in English?
+[Google Ngrams][0] makes the answer painfully obvious.
+[Netspeak][1] allows you to do complex and open-ended searches.

 If you are curious how common a particular phrase is in a certain context, do a search and look at the context of the results: are they businesses, high-quality publications or an angsty teenager's blog?
 Likewise, search within a particular publication.
 Negative results are often the most informative.
 If searching the entire archives of the New York Times for "as for me" doesn't yield any results, that ought to tell you something.

 Frequency lists can inform what vocabulary you choose to actively learn.
 Chances are, that you can accomplish all of your professional and personal needs with well under ten thousand words.
-Check out <a href="https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists#English" target="_blank">these lists</a> from wiktionary.
+Check out [these lists][2] from wiktionary.

 For the love of all things holy, don't bother learning rarely used structures like future perfect continuous.
 The more you leave Google Translate mode, the better a feel you'll have of what structures do your heavy hitting.
-The <a href="https://en.wikipedia.org/wiki/Pareto_principle" target="_blank">Pareto principle</a> rules in language learning.
+The [Pareto principle][3] rules in language learning.

 ## Good Enough is Good Enough